 Strategic business and technology advisor Bernard Marr said that computers and automation will come “together in an entirely new way, with robotics connected remotely to computer systems equipped with machine-learning algorithms that can learn and control the robotics with very little input from human operators.”

 He added, “Industry 4.0 introduces what has been called the ‘smart factory,’ in which cyber-physical systems monitor the physical processes of the factory and make decentralized decisions.”

 As the Fourth Industrial Revolution reshapes the future of work, businesses must prepare their people for the new world that lies ahead.
-This often means an increased focus on continual learning, building more on-ramps to new types of jobs, and a commitment to diversity.
+This often means an increased focus on continual learning, upskilling to new types of jobs, and a commitment to diversity.